-Xeres Villanueva graduated from Azusa Pacific University with degrees in English and Communication Studies.
-She has deep roots in community building and activism.
-She is involved in community building projects and Christian social justice groups.
-She has been in the worlds of freelancing, small business and non-profits.
-Her interests are media and pop culture, cultural activism, liberation movements, economic empowerment and food.
+Xeres Villanueva (she/her/hers) has deep roots in community building, social entrepreneurship, spirituality and activism.
+She is involved in community building projects such as Tuesday Night Cafe and various social justice groups.
+She has been in the worlds of freelancing, small business and non-profits throughout her career.
+Xeres is also a co-founder of the WE Empowerment Center, a grassroots financial receivership organization dedicated to support liberatory community and creative projects.
+Her interests are media and pop culture, cultural and art activism, liberation movements, economic empowerment and food.

 Before the wake began, my cousins and I watched as my mother, her older sister, and her younger brother prayed together as a family.
 Suddenly, my mom started to pray eloquently in our regional dialect.
 Something was happening; my mother didn’t generally pray publicly or spontaneously.

 I SAT FROZEN in my seat, inwardly screaming at myself to do or say something.
 I looked down at my lap, where the man sitting next to me had placed his hand.
 Fear raced through my mind, contributing to the panic that pulsed through me.